NYC Christmas Visit: Must Sees & Free Adventures In The City

 The Spirit of NY down in the financial district will move you like nowhere else.
 This day is not as spread out as the first, there is a lot of action clumped into the Lower Manhattan area.
 Walking will be the fastest way to navigate the busy streets.
 Just take a taxi, Uber or train to the Statue of Liberty to begin.

-Today’s stops:
+Today’s Itinerary:

-Statue of Liberty/ Ellis Island/ Battery Park
+Statue of Liberty/ Ellis Island

 National Museum of the Native American